AmirUCR/R-Shell/README.md

 1. If everything that you passed in is known to be valid, expect the output to be valid
 1. Using the Parser, enter invalid executable names.
 Expect the output to be invalid
 1. Enter a mix of valid and invalid executable names or connectors, and expect the output to behave accordingly
+1. Test I/O redirectors in conjunction with other connectors